Skip to main content

 Vaccinations for moving to Hong Kong

-Vaccinations protect you against disease, and can save your life.
-The following guidance is compiled by the US-based Centre for Disease Control (CDC).
-You should check with your own national health authorities for advice about necessary vaccinations you may need for travelling to Hong Kong.
+Before you travel, always ensure your vaccinations are up to date and follow the guidelines set out by your healthcare practitioner.
+Vaccinations protect you against disease and can save your life.
+The following guidance is compiled from the US Centers for Disease Control and Prevention (CDC); you should also check with your own national health authorities for advice about necessary vaccinations for travel to Hong Kong¹.

 • Hepatitis A